openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_unit_test.md

 - It is implemented based on **TEST_P** because there are many cases where multiple layouts are tested in the same topology.
 - If the fusing test class already exists, you can use it.
 Otherwise, you should make a new fusing test class, which is inherited [BaseFusingTest](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_gpu/tests/fusions/fusion_test_common.hpp#L19).
-  - The new fusing test class should create the `execute()` method, which creates fused / non fused networks and calls `compare` method after setting input.
+  - The new fusing test class should create the `execute()` method, which creates fused / non-fused networks and calls `compare` method after setting input.
 - Create a test case, using **TEST_P**:
   - You can make the desired networks using create_topologies.
 ```mermaid